Types of institutions

 - 3 to 17 students for music classes in arts gimnazija, students take individual lessons in learning instrument and signing, and

-- 20 students in sports (single-sex).
+- 20 students in sports.

 The maximum class size in the bilingual Slovenian-Hungarian gimnazija and in the gimnazija with Italian-medium of instruction is 16 or 24 students if there is enough space.
-If so agreed by the Minister of education, schools may set up classes of 5 or even fewer students.
+If so agreed by the Minister responsible for education, schools may set up classes of 5 or even fewer students.
 The maximum class size for informatics, biology, chemistry, physics and geography is 13 students.

 All gimanzije receive funds for teaching foreign languages in additional groups, so school may offer a greater variety of foreign languages.
 Group sizes are defined according to the norms.